-Equiduct Systems Ltd., the European trading system owned by Citadel LLC and Knight Capital Group Inc. (KCG), told U.K. antitrust regulators that London Stock Exchange Group Plc’s proposed acquisition of a majority stake in LCH.Clearnet Group Ltd. will stifle competition.
+Equiduct Systems Ltd., the European trading system owned by Citadel LLC and Knight Capital Group Inc. (KCG:US), told U.K. antitrust regulators that London Stock Exchange Group Plc’s proposed acquisition of a majority stake in LCH.Clearnet Group Ltd. will stifle competition.

 The Office of Fair Trading should impose remedies before approving any transaction and ensure access to the clearinghouse is maintained, Chief Executive Officer Peter Randall wrote in a letter to the regulator obtained by Bloomberg News.
 The OFT, which is studying the deal, should also seek the appointment of independent directors to ensure fairness, Equiduct wrote.